parappayo/book-notes/README.md

 # About

-Summaries and reviews of books that I've read or am reading.
+Helpful references and terse reviews of books that I've read or am reading.
+Sometimes I include notes about related topics that are not in the actual book.

 # Book Notes